Scientific Name

 How to Grow and Care

 Ruschias are popular for use in the garden.
-Their tolerance of drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
+Their drought tolerance makes them ideal water-wise plants in the arid and semi-arid parts of the world.
 Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.

-There are tufted, round-shaped plants, which are well suited for containers and flower boxes.
-The low-growing and spreading species cover well and will do wonders to terraces, embankments and will easily stabilize loose sand.
-Then there are the bigger, more robust types that are best used among larger plants or in combination with other succulents in rock gardens and mixed beds.
+There are tufted, round-shaped plants well suited for containers and flower boxes.
+The low-growing and spreading species cover well, will do wonders to terraces and embankments, and will easily stabilize loose sand.
+Then there are the bigger, more robust types best used among larger plants or combined with other succulents in rock gardens and mixed beds.

 Remember that Ruschias are short-lived, and it is essential to continue replanting every three years.
-As mentioned before, all species attract a host of insects, and they are thus ideal subjects to attract wildlife to the garden throughout the year.
+As mentioned before, all species attract a host of insects and are thus ideal subjects to attract wildlife to the garden throughout the year.

 See more at How to Grow and Care for Ruschia.